 We value our investment portfolio each quarter.
 Members of our portfolio management team prepare the portfolio company valuations using the most recent portfolio company financial statements and forecasts.
-These individuals consult with the management of the portfolio company to obtain further updates on the portfolio company's performance, including information such as industry trends, new product development, and other operational issues.
-The valuations are presented to our board of directors, which reviews and approves the portfolio valuations in accordance with our General Valuation Policy, Credit Information, Loan Grading and Risk Rating and Valuation Methodology.
+These individuals also consult with the respective principal who originated the portfolio investment to obtain further updates on the portfolio company's performance, including information such as industry trends, new product development, and other operational issues.
+Beginning with this quarter, the Company has engaged Standard & Poor's to help evaluate the value of some of its loan securities.
+Upon completing gathering of data, the valuation data is then presented to Standard & Poor's Loan Evaluation Service (S&P).
+S&P makes its own assessment of the data and applies its own data in order to determine the value for the securities.
+With regard to its work, S&P has issued the following paragraph: